3 Powerful Reasons Kids Need to Write

 Most of us learned to write through meaningless assignments for a nonexistent audience.
 That is the main problem – writing should be authentic.
 Authentic writing always has a living, breathing reader on the other side.
 Whatever writing projects you assign in your homeschool, make sure your children are writing for real people that they care about and look forward to sharing their finished product with—Grandma, a writer’s group, friends, their family members, and you.

 Give your children a vested interest in their writing projects by letting them choose what they write about.
-Even if you require them to tackle a specific form of writing, such as a research paper, personal essay, or opinion piece, make sure the topic is one they care about.
+Even if you require them to tackle a specific form of writing, such as a research paper, personal essay, or opinion piece, make sure the topic is one that matters to them.

 Cast a vision for God’s purposes and design in your children’s creativity.
 Inspire them to see writing as an expression of their individuality that God and you both love.
 Infuse your writing time with lightheartedness and freedom.
 While suggestions for improvement are helpful, grading a writing assignment is a stress-producing proposition.
 We all produce our best work when we are filled with enthusiasm and joy for the task at hand.